-Member of staff or external expert not employed by the institution who has been designated by the Examination Board to administer examinations and assess the results thereof.
+Member of staff who is designated by the Examination Board to administer examinations and assess the results thereof or an external expert.

 Executive Board The administrative body of Fontys University of Applied Sciences, as described in the articles of association and the WHW.